bootcoder/tipsNtricks/README.md

 ### Take care of your pair
   - They're fragile too.
+  - A happy pair will allow a much stronger learning environment for both of you.

 ### Follow the Golden Rule of BLOCKS
 As soon as you __OPEN__ the block __CLOSE__ the block.